The Role of Government

 any particular individual or group.

-a law harms an individual in any way, it is a failed law.
-Regardless of the
+law harms an individual in any way, it is a failed law.
+Regardless of the amount

-amount of individuals aided by the law, the law cannot hurt any amount of
+of individuals aided by the law, the law cannot hurt any amount of individuals.

-individuals.
-Whether the law takes a toll an individual’s livelihood, their
+Whether the law takes a toll an individual’s livelihood, their earning, their

-earning, their property, their intellectual pursuit, their physical being, or any
+property, their intellectual pursuit, their physical being, or any other effects of

-other effects of the individual; the law is a failure.
-No law shall exist that
+the individual; the law is a failure.
+No law shall exist that promotes the welfare

 behave a certain way, then there is no reason for a law to force these people to